The quarterly newsletter of the association that shares an important editorial on church ministry and the latest about MCMA activities.

 the Gospel of Christ and Word of God are powerful forces that are bringing

-reduces the impulse to bad habits, and provides a redeeming social context for
+the impulse to bad habits, and provides a redeeming

 people.